onitu/Epitech.EIP/docs/ud1/en/installation.md

 # Installation

-The Onitu setup relies on *pip*, a command-line interface package manager very well known in the Python world.
+The Onitu setup relies on *pip*, a command-line interface and multi-platform package manager very well known in the Python world.

 *pip* takes care of retrieving the sources and resolving the dependencies of the project.
 Installing with independent packages avoids you to deal with useless dependencies.

+A setup tool will also be provided for simplify the setup on Windows.

 ## Setup